markusvoelter/ProgrammingBasics/doc/chapter01_values/index.md

 In addition, all the data the program works with is readily visible in the spreadsheet, it is simply the content of all cells.
-This very simple execution mechanism and the transparency regarding a program's internal data makes spreadsheets so attractive and explains their widespread use (together with their nice formatting options).
-However, as we will see, spreadsheets are just one member of a whole family of programming languages called "functional", for which the same properties hold regarding the execution model and the the transparency regarding
+This very simple execution mechanism and the transparency regarding a program's internal data (it's all in the cells!) makes spreadsheets so attractive and explains their widespread use (together with their nice formatting options).

+However, as we will see,
+spreadsheets are just one member of a whole family of programming languages called "functional", for which the same properties hold regarding the execution model and the the transparency regarding